Netflix/vmaf/resource/doc/VMAF_Python_library.md

   workspace/model/test_model.pkl \
   --subj-model MLE --cache-result --parallelize

-./run_testing VMAF resource/example/example_raw_dataset.py --subj-model MLE \
+./run_testing VMAF resource/example/example_raw_dataset.py \
-  --cache-result --parallelize
+  --subj-model MLE --cache-result --parallelize
 ```

-Note that for the `--subj-model` option to have effect, the input dataset file must follow a format similar to [example_raw_dataset.py](resource/example/example_raw_dataset.py).
-Specifically, for each dictionary element in `dis_videos`, instead of having a key named 'dmos' or 'groundtruth' as in [example_dataset.py](resource/example/example_dataset.py), it must have a key named 'os' (stand for opinion score), and the value must be a list of numbers.
-This is the 'raw opinion score' collected from subjective experiments, which is used as the input to the custom subjective models.
+Note that for the `--subj-model` option to have effect, the input dataset file must follow a format similar to [example_raw_dataset.py](../../resource/example/example_raw_dataset.py).
+Specifically, for each dictionary element in `dis_videos`, instead of having a key named 'dmos' or 'groundtruth' as in [example_dataset.py](../../resource/example/example_dataset.py), it must have a key named `os` (stands for opinion score), and the value must be a list of numbers.
+This is the "raw opinion score" collected from subjective experiments, which is used as the input to the custom subjective models.

 ### Cross Validation

-[`python/script/run_vmaf_cross_validation.py`](python/script/run_vmaf_cross_validation.py) provides tools for cross-validation of hyper-parameters and models. `run_vmaf_cv` runs training on a training dataset using hyper-parameters specified in a parameter file, output a trained model file, and then test the trained model on another test dataset and report testing correlation scores.

-`run_vmaf_kfold_cv` takes in a dataset file, a parameter file, and a data structure (list of lists) that specifies the folds based on video content's IDs, and run k-fold cross valiation on the video dataset.
+[`run_vmaf_cross_validation.py`](../../python/script/run_vmaf_cross_validation.py) provides tools for cross-validation of hyper-parameters and models. `run_vmaf_cv` runs training on a training dataset using hyper-parameters specified in a parameter file, output a trained model file, and then test the trained model on another test dataset and report testing correlation scores. `run_vmaf_kfold_cv` takes in a dataset file, a parameter file, and a data structure (list of lists) that specifies the folds based on video content's IDs, and run k-fold cross valiation on the video dataset.
 This can be useful for manually tuning the model parameters.

 ### Creating New Features And Regressors

 You can also customize VMAF by plugging in third-party features or inventing new features, and specify them in a `feature_param_file`.
-Essentially, the 'aggregate' feature type (e.g. `VMAF_feature`) specified in the `feature_dict` corresponds to the `TYPE` field of a `FeatureExtractor` subclass (e.g. `VmafFeatureExtractor`).
+Essentially, the "aggregate" feature type (e.g. `VMAF_feature`) specified in the `feature_dict` corresponds to the `TYPE` field of a `FeatureExtractor` subclass (e.g. `VmafFeatureExtractor`).
 All you need to do is to create a new class extending the `FeatureExtractor` base class.

 Similarly, you can plug in a third-party regressor or invent a new regressor and specify them in a `model_param_file`.
 The `model_type` (e.g. `LIBSVMNUSVR`) corresponds to the `TYPE` field of a `TrainTestModel` sublass (e.g. `LibsvmnusvrTrainTestModel`).
 All needed is to create a new class extending the `TrainTestModel` base class.

-For instructions on how to extending the `FeatureExtractor` and `TrainTestModel` base classes, refer to [`CONTRIBUTING.md`](CONTRIBUTING.md).
+For instructions on how to extending the `FeatureExtractor` and `TrainTestModel` base classes, refer to [`CONTRIBUTING.md`](../../CONTRIBUTING.md).